Menditect/documentation/docs/mta/Teststep/3-change.md

 ### Security applied

-If the [Test Case](../test-case) that this teststep is in, has Apply Security enabled, the MTA Plugin will check if the Execution user has *Write* rights on changed attributes, through the configured `Member rights`.
+If the [Test Case](../test-case) that this teststep is in, has Apply Security enabled, the MTA Plugin will check if the [Execution Users](../execution-user) has *Write* rights on changed attributes, through the configured `Member rights`.
 If there are no *Write* rights, an error will be shown on the [Test Run](../test-run), and the Test Run will stop.

 ### Security not applied